mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-epub.md

 ### path

-The path of the output file, must have the `.epub` extension.
+Path to the output file, must have a `.epub` extension.

 ### id

-The unique identifier of the novel, used to generate the unique identifier of the EPUB file.
+Unique identifier for the novel, used to generate a unique identifier for the EPUB file.
 Must consist of letters, numbers, and underscores.

 ### title

-The title of the novel.
+Title of the novel.

 ### creator

-The author.
+Author.

 ### publisher

-The publisher.
-Default is `mark-magic`.
+Publisher, defaults to `mark-magic`.

 ### language

-The language.
-Default is `en-US`.
+Language, defaults to `en-US`.

 ### cover

-The cover image, can be a local path.
-Default is not provided.
+Cover image, can be a local path.
+Default is none.